ashutoshpatraa/GradeMate/README.md

 ### Step 3: Create Database (Automatic)
 The application will automatically:
-- Create the `grademate` database if it doesn't exist
+- Create the `grademate_db` database if it doesn't exist
 - Create the required tables (`students` and `marks`)
 - Set up proper relationships and constraints